 - Refresh rate

 - Dot pitch

 Monitors are available in different sizes.
 The standard monitor for personal computers is 13 to 16 inches.
 The size of the monitor is measured diagonally.

-Resolution of a monitor is the number of pixels on the screen.
+The resolution of a monitor is the number of pixels on the screen.
 It is the image sharpness of a display screen.
 It is expressed as a matrix.
 A resolution of 640×480 means there is 640 horizontal pixels and 480 vertical pixels.
-The actual resolution is determined by the video controller, not by monitor.
-Most monitors provide the resolutions of 640×480, 800×600, and 1024×768.
+The actual resolution is determined by the video controller, not by the monitor.
+Most monitors provide resolutions of 640×480, 800×600, and 1024×768.

 The number of times the electron guns scan every pixel on the screen in one second is called refresh rate.
 It is measured in Hertz (Hz) or cycles per second.

 The distance between the phosphorus dots that create a single pixel is called a dot pitch.